-At his small artisan factory, Edelweiss Creamery, Bruce uses enormous to transform fresh Wisconsin milk into these award-winning cheeses.
+At his small artisan factory, Edelweiss Creamery, Bruce transforms fresh Wisconsin milk into award-winning cheeses.
 As magical—and technically refined—as that process is, Bruce’s favorite part is watching people taste his creations.

-“Oh, I watch their face,” Bruce grins.
+“Oh, I watch their faces,” Bruce grins.
 “We've got an aged gouda that's to die for.
-It's five years old and there's a lot of the tyrosine crystals like you get in an aged cheddar–that nice crunch.
-And people say, ‘this is like crack cocaine, man, you just want to keep coming back!’”
+It's five years old, and there are a lot of the tyrosine crystals like you get in an aged cheddar–that nice crunch.
+And people say, ‘This is like crack cocaine, man.
+You just want to keep coming back!’”
 We certainly know the feeling!

-Bruce is perhaps best known for bringing the lost art of classic big-wheel swiss emmentaler back to Green County, Wisconsin.
+Bruce is perhaps best known for bringing the lost art of classic big wheel swiss emmentaler back to Green County, Wisconsin where his creamery is located and an historic hub of Wisconsin cheesemaking.
 Edelweiss Creamery is one of the only factories in America that still makes these iconic wheels.

 Bruce is proud to preserve ancestral Swiss cheesemaking heritage by crafting the rich, nutty emmentaler in an old-fashioned copper kettle straight from Switzerland.
 Each cheese weighs over 180 pounds—that’s em-mental!

 Bruce’s love of cheese runs in the family.
 His wife and daughter run the retail shop in the charming town of New Glarus down the road, while his son works alongside him at the historic cheese factory, which started turning out curds way back in 1873.